-The TIC 3.0 core guidance includes:
+The TIC 3.0 core guidance are sequential in nature and include:

 - Program Guidebook (Volume 1) – Outlines the modernized TIC program and includes its historical context